 An advocate for access to education, I am a proud graduate of Howard University, and I have a master’s of science in managerial communications from Northwestern University.
 I am a member of The Links, Incorporated, Alpha Kappa Alpha Sorority, Incorporated, and the International Coaching Federation.
 For the last two years, I shared my insights with Forbes.com readers as a member of the Forbes Coaching Council.

 Outside of work, I’m on the national governing board of the Jeremiah Program a national nonprofit supporting single moms with safe, affordable housing, career-track education to provide a pathway out of poverty for their children through high-quality childhood education.
 When you purchase a copy of my book, Getting Unstuck: A Guide to Moving Your Career Forward, directly through GettingUnstuckGuide.coma portion of the proceeds supports the empowerment program in Minneapolis, St. Paul, Austin, New York, Boston, and Fargo.

 As a working mom, I don't get much free time but when I do I like to sleep, watch cooking shows on repeat or connect with friends on LinkedIn.
-I have two sons under the age of six with my husband Brian.
+I have two sons under the age of six.